South Korea impeaches acting president, extending upheaval – DW – 12/27/2024

 Han and his ruling People Power Party, however, rejected the opposition's demand, arguing that an acting president doesn't hold the power to appoint Constitutional Court justices.

-Some 192 lawmakers voted to impeach Han out of the 300-member parliament.
+The National Assembly ended up passing Han's impeachment motion, with 192 lawmakers voting to impeach Han out of the 300-member parliament.

 'Minimizing government turmoil'

 "Minimizing governmental turmoil is of utmost importance at this moment," Choi was quoted by the AFP news agency as saying in an address shortly after his appointment as acting leader.
-"The government will also dedicate all its efforts to overcoming this period of turmoil," he added.
+"The government will also dedicate all its efforts to overcoming this period of turmoil."

 Experts believe the political crisis will continue until a new presidential election is held.